Back To The Future?

 …and yet…. the huge changes in the structures of food and drink continue.
 Retailers are delayering and there are more and more ‘ex retailers’ on the job market.
 Buyers’ spans of control continue to grow, with greater ranges and assortments being placed into fewer and fewer hands and younger and younger buyers.
 The discounters march on and Amazon haven’t brought about the changes in grocery delivery they would have hoped.
 My personal view is that we could see Amazon make further acquisitions in grocery retail before too long.

-It’s great to see fresh talent come into Supply Chain, but I do hope that these new recruits spend some time in customer services dealing with the inevitable supply chain issues that come up every day.
+It’s great to see fresh talent come into supply chain, but I do hope that these new recruits spend some time in customer services dealing with the inevitable supply chain issues that come up every day.
 Spending time at the coalface solving logistics problems is a rich experience that helps contextualise the data that supply chain analysts now have – the world can’t be solved with pivot tables alone!

 Lastly, a huge thanks to Nytol owner Perrigo, for placing the warning ‘May cause drowsiness’ on the Herbal Nytol product I used during a road trip last week.
 Most helpful.

 Reminds me of the classic warning on the Dremel Multi tool drill – ‘not for use as a dentist drill’.
 Now there’s a thought.
+If you would like to continue the conversation around any of the subject matters raised this month, contact us.

 Until next month.